aaronclinger/videoevents.js/README.md

 `VideoEvents` is designed to make video monitoring and tracking simpler:

-* Allows tracking for multiple videos from either – or both – Vimeo and YouTube
+* Track multiple videos from either – or both – Vimeo and YouTube
 * Makes playback events and the events API consistent between the two services
 * Adds the missing playback [progess](#event-progress) event to the YouTube player API
 * Trigger events at specific playback [time](#event-time) – relative to either the beginning or end of the video – without having to know the video’s duration